qiyuxinlin/FusionRAG/README.md

 More will come soon.
 Please let us know which models you are most interested in.

-Be aware that you need to be subject to their corresponding model licenses when using <a herf="https://huggingface.co/deepseek-ai/DeepSeek-V2/blob/main/LICENSE">DeepSeek</a> and <a herf="https://huggingface.co/Qwen/Qwen2-72B-Instruct/blob/main/LICENSE">QWen</a>.
+Be aware that you need to be subject to their corresponding model licenses when using [DeepSeek](https://huggingface.co/deepseek-ai/DeepSeek-V2/blob/main/LICENSE) and [QWen](https://huggingface.co/Qwen/Qwen2-72B-Instruct/blob/main/LICENSE).

 <details>
   <summary>Click To Show how to run other examples</summary>